Mokane3562/fiech-land/README.md

 Iteration 1 Goals
 =================
+[ ] Implement an isometric tile-based board.
-- [ ] Implement basic game logic.
+[ ] Implement a player sprite.
+[ ] Control movement of the player sprite on the board.
-- [ ] Implement a start screen
+[ ] Implement a start screen
-- [ ] Have the player initialize their 'values' for happiness
+[ ] Have the player initialize their 'values' for happiness

 Project Approach
 ----------------